stuyscioly/announcements/README.md

 > &lt;br>

-4. Name the file in the following format YYYY-MM-DD-insert-cool-name-here.md
+D. Name the file in the following format YYYY-MM-DD-insert-cool-name-here.md
-5. Commit your file!
+E. Commit your file!
-6. The announcements page should automatically update with your post.
+F. The announcements page should automatically update with your post.